 During the lease term in Manassas Park

-During tenancy, the rental home belongs to the renter we respect the tenant 's privacy.
-As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental in Manassas Park, the renter must allow us to come into the rental.
+During tenancy, the rental property belongs to the renter we respect the tenant 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to enter a rental in Manassas Park, the renter must allow us to go into the rental.
 Some solid reasons to go into rental are to:

 - Make repairs or alterations,

-Nesbitt Realty will always strive to give the renter notice and obtain renter consent before coming into the rental home.
-However, Nesbitt Realty can and will come into the rental property without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to harass renters in Manassas Park.
-Nesbitt Realty will only come into at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will always strive to give the renter notice and obtain renter consent before entering the rental.
+However, Nesbitt Realty can and will come into the rental home without renter consent in emergency situations.
+We will never abuse the right of entrance or use it to agitate renters in Manassas Park.
+Nesbitt Realty will only come into at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-a handy reference for rental investors in Manassas Park
+a handy reference for landlords in Manassas Park

-- Before you put a renter in your property in Manassas Park
+- Before you move a tenant into your rental property in Manassas Park

 - Collections and evictions